magwenelab/WeavePop/README.md

 </details>

 ## Input files
-To see a full description of the input files and their format, go to the [Input Wiki](https://github.com/magwenelab/WeavePop/wiki/Input-files).

-* FASTQ files: Paired-end short-read FASTQ files for all samples in the same directory.
+* FASTQ files: Paired-end short-reads of all samples.
 * Reference genomes: FASTA and GFF files for each lineage.
 Or FASTA for each lineage and FASTA and GFF for a main reference to use to annotate the other references.
-* `metadata.csv`: A comma-separated table with one sample per row, with the columns  `sample`, `lineage`, and `strain`.
+* `metadata.csv`: Table with the columns  `sample`, `lineage`, and `strain`.
 [Example](https://github.com/magwenelab/WeavePop/blob/main/test/config/metadata.csv).
-* `chromosomes.csv`: A comma-separated table with one row per chromosome per lineage, with the columns `lineage`, `accession`, and `chromosome`.
+* `chromosomes.csv`: Table with the chromosome names per lineage, with the columns `lineage`, `accession`, and `chromosome`.
 [Example](https://github.com/magwenelab/WeavePop/blob/main/test/config/chromosomes.csv).
-* `RepBase.fasta`: Database of repetitive sequences in FASTA format to use for RepeatMasker.
+* `RepBase.fasta`: Database of repetitive sequences.
 We recommend the [RepBase database](https://www.girinst.org/).
 You need to download it, extract the files, and concatenate them all in one FASTA file.
-The database is needed if the CNV, plotting, or database modules are activated.
+The database is needed if the CNV, or database modules are activated.
 If you don't provide a database, you can choose to run it with a **fake database, which will generate inaccurate identification of repetitive sequences**.
-* `loci.csv`: If you want genetic features to be plotted in the depth and MAPQ plots, provide a comma-separated table with one row per gene, with the columns `gene_id` and `feature`.
+* `loci.csv`: Optional table with columns `gene_id` and `feature`.
 Max 8 features.
+If you want genetic features to be plotted in the depth and MAPQ plots.
 [Example](https://github.com/magwenelab/WeavePop/blob/main/test/config/loci.csv).
-* `exclude.txt`: If you want to exclude from all analysis some of the samples in your metadata file, you can provide a file with a list of sample IDs to exclude.
+* `exclude.txt`: Optional file with a list of sample IDs to exclude.

+To see a full description of the input files and their format, go to the Wiki [Input](https://github.com/magwenelab/WeavePop/wiki/Input-files).

 ## Configuration